joychakravarty/JNotes/README.md

   - It's keyboard friendly.
 TIP: Use shortcuts as much as possible, I built it for Keyboard poeple like me.
   - Lookup table without fast search is no fun, so JNotes is quick.
 Try it.
   - It's a Java based application, so if you have Java 11 or higher you can simply run the .jar without any installation.
+  - You can store your notes in cloud for free and forever.
+You can choose to encrypt your notes while storing in cloud, making it secure ensuring privacy.
   - Its open source - https://github.com/joychakravarty/JNotes/edit/master/README.md - so fork it and customize it.

  ## Run JNotes